< the 16th Karmapa,

 The lawsuit have dragged on for many years in Gangtok, the capital of Sikkim.
 An appeal to the High Court in New Delhi was won by the Shamarpa and Karmapa Charitable Trust, whereupon the suit has to reopen in the Sikkim court.
 Here it is being delayed by the other part in the suit and the political establishment in Sikkim, including the court itself.
 Therefore, the Sikkim court as well as Shamarpa and the Karmapa Charitable Trust wish to have the suit transported to a court of law in West Bengal, a neighbouring union-state of India, that seems less biased for all.
 Anyway, no matter how the lawsuit develops, it is very interesting.
 The two Karmapas have not yet met, even though they both live in India and may be the best persons to mediate the controversy.

 NEW: (The two Karmapas met for the first time in October 2018 somewhere in France.
 They met to get to know each other and explore ways to bring the Karma Kagy├╝ tradition together again.
 So far, this is just a beginning, and we do not know where this will lead.
+Read about it here.
+They met again in october 2019 in Europe somewhere, presumably France.
+Together they wrote a long life prayer for the nw 15th Shamarpa, Thaye Dorje’s son.
 Read about it here.)

 Do not let confusion take hold of you.
 The Karma Kagy├╝ tradition have simply branched out in two organisations of different reasons, but they are both the carriers of the same tradition, learning and training systems.
 That is all very genuine, original and effective.
 These organisation do only exist in order to propagate the transmission - not to compete, nor to fight.
 There are good Lamas and Lop├Âns (Sanskrit: Acharya, an academic Master degree) within both branches of Karma Kagy├╝.
 There are also villains everywhere in the world and not only within just one of the branches of Karma Kagy├╝.
 Still, we wait on satisfactory information about the history of the ramification itself, and about Karmapa Ogyen Thrinley Dorje in particular.